canro91/canro91.github.io/_posts/2021-09-06-MondayLinks.md

 What Sherlock Home stories and programming have in common.
 Not all facts are obvious to everyone.
 We all have one Lestrade in our programmer's life.
 I liked those two things.
 [Read full article](https://codingtofreedom.com/what-programmers-can-learn-from-sherlock-holmes/)

 Voilà!
 These were my most favorites reads from the last couple of months.
 See you in a month or two in the next Monday Links!
-In the mean time, stay tune to my [Unit Testing 101]({% post_url 2021-08-30-UnitTesting %}) series to learn from [how to write your first unit tests]({% post_url 2021-03-15-UnitTesting101 %}) to [how to write custom assertions]({% post_url 2021-08-16-WriteCustomAssertions %}).
+In the mean time, stay tune to my [Unit Testing 101]({% post_url 2021-08-30-UnitTesting %}) series to learn from [how to write your first unit tests with MSTest]({% post_url 2021-03-15-UnitTesting101 %}) to [how to write custom assertions]({% post_url 2021-08-16-WriteCustomAssertions %}).

 _Happy reading!_